-A boutique hotel stay is a chance to try on a different life — to inhabit new spaces, explore new fantasies, and check yourself out against a new interior-design backdrop.
+A hotel stay is a chance to try on a different life — to inhabit new spaces, explore new fantasies, and check yourself out against a new interior-design backdrop.

 Hotels aren’t as simple as they used to be.
 No longer just places to sleep, the best have evolved into works of art — performance spaces that allow guests to star in their own sort of theatrical production.
 And nothing sets this scene like exceptional interior design, where every inch is carefully considered and each element works toward a theme that offers a thorough departure from the outside world.
 It’s a chance to try on a whole different life, and in this series we’ll examine hotels that provide the greatest escape.